huss-osman/linux-fundamentals/01-linux/README.md

 ➡️ [View Fundamentals](./fundamentals)

 ---

 ## Labs

-The Labs section focuses on reinforcing Linux knowledge through hands-on command-line practice, scripting exercises, and real-world troubleshooting scenarios.
+The Labs section focuses on reinforcing Linux knowledge through hands-on command-line practice, scripting exercises, and troubleshooting scenarios.

-Rather than following guided notes, the emphasis is on applying knowledge independently, investigating issues methodically, and developing operational confidence.
+Rather than following guided notes, the emphasis is on applying Linux knowledge through investigation and practice.

 Each lab covers: